TASSBV/OpenRemoteHueBridge/README.md

 --------------------------

 To configure the controller you need to change the settings in the config.properties file.
 This file can be found in openremote106inteli\config.
 At the bottom of the file you can change the urls to point to your own beehive and designer.
 It is also possible to point to the official website if you wish to only adjust the controller.
 The official beehive url is composed different then the local beehive as is seen in the beehive rest url below.
 The online official modeler url is composed normally but starts with http://designer.openremote.com/.
-Use localhostif you run beehive and designer locally.
+Use localhost if you run beehive and designer locally.
 In the config.properties

 Change the beehive REST Url with the ip address where beehive is hosted.